-- Completed Final Report Form, including signatures by the applicant and the Registered Forest Professional - Copy of the completed prescription that is signed and sealed by the Registered Forest Professional (see Appendix 1) - Updated March 2017 Wildfire Threat Assessment Information - o If using a pre-2017 CWPP: Updated or new Wildfire Threat Assessment worksheets and threat plot photos completed as per the relevant Wildfire Threat Assessment Guide - o If using a 2017 CWPP: Site Level Fuel Assessment worksheets and fuel assessment plot photos completed as per the relevant Wildfire Threat Assessment Guide - Copy of the email from the land manager (e.g. MFLNRO resource district or BC Parks) confirming First Nations Information Sharing has been completed - Georeferenced PDF maps (See Appendix 3) - Spatial data, metadata, methodology relating to the project and a spatial data summary (See Appendix 3)
+- Completed Final Report Form, including signatures by the applicant and the Registered Forest Professional - Copy of the completed prescription that is signed and sealed by the Registered Forest Professional (see Appendix 1) - All assessments (e.g. geotechnical, archaeological) for the proposed treatment area - Wildfire Threat Assessment Information - If using the 2012 Wildfire Threat Assessment Guide, submit updated or new Wildfire Threat Assessment worksheets and threat plot photos - If using the 2017 Wildfire Threat Assessment Guide, submit Site Level Fuel Assessment worksheets and fuel assessment plot photos - Copy of an email from the land manager (e.g. MFLNRORD resource district or BC Parks) confirming that the requirements for information sharing with First Nations have been met - Georeferenced PDF maps (See Appendix 3) - Spatial data, metadata, methodology relating to the project and a spatial data summary (See Appendix 3)